nod3zer0/subfit/README.md

   - prompt for username and password
   - use login file with username or username and password
   - gets cookie from the browser
+  - gets login information from commandline arguments
 - automatically compresses archive before submitting
 - downloads the archive after submission from Studis and compares hashes with original file
 - prints time of submission from studis

 ## What does it do when submitting